Effective Friday, September 17, a province-wide mandatory masking order will be implemented for all indoor public spaces.

 This sub-category is for skilled workers who:

 The federal government sets the amount of nominations the SINP can make every year.
-No application is guaranteed to be accepted and/or nominated.
+No application is guaranteed to be accepted.

-You'll need to score at least 60 out of 100 points on the point assessment grid to be considered for nomination by the SINP.
+You will need to score at least 60 points on the point assessment grid.

 Points are awarded based on the following five factors:

-Be sure to provide documents to prove that you're eligible and meet the five factors above.
-For example, if you claim 20 points for having a university degree, you must attach a copy of your university degree and complete transcripts.
+You must give documents to prove that you are eligible and meet the five factors above.
+For example, if you claim 20 points for having a university degree, you must attach a copy of your university degree and transcripts.
 If your degree is printed in a language other than English or French, you must also attach a translated version.